 RowRange (Default is all rows)

 ExtraFields (Optional)

+Client Alias and Service Key

 The ClientAlias and ServiceKey are the security credentials (formatted as strings).
 We'd prefer to send these as a basic authorization header (so they are not saved in logs), but can also send them as query parameters if basic authentication is not supported.

-The ClientAlias identifies the client and is sent in the open in the recommendation requests.
+The ClientAlias identifies the client and is sent in the recommendation requests.
 The ServiceKey is the secret to enable the API for the feed.

 Our plugin should have an admin configuration page where these values can be entered by the store owner after they sign up for our service.
 If there is a mismatch or if either of these admin settings are blank, the module should return a “401 Unauthorized” error when feed data is requested.

+DataGroup

 DataGroup determines which type of data is being requested.
 Valid entries are “Catalog”, “Sales”, “CategoryNames”, “ManufacturerNames”, “Customers”, “Inventory”, “Returns” and “Version”.
 The default value is “Catalog” if no DataGroup is provided.

 The format for every group except “Version” is provided in the next section (Data Feed Response Format).
 “Version” requires no other query parameters and returns the version of both our plugin and the cart platform.
 If the cart is not a hosted platform, it should also return the OS type, OS version, number of processors, and amount of RAM.
 The results should be formatted as a JSON array of tag-value pairs.
 The results for the other DataGroup choices are defined by the additional parameters below.

+CountryIndex

-CountryIndex is only includes for stores that have multiple currencies and languages for multiple countries.
+CountryIndex is only included for stores that have multiple currencies and languages for multiple countries.
 It is usually not included, and defaults to 1.

 If included, it determines the index of the country to pull the catalog data.
 It only applies to the catalog data.
 It assumes that the platform includes an index for each country (see Multi-Country section below for more details).

+ResultType

 ResultType determines whether the results are the actual data requested or just a count of how many rows of data would be provided for the given set of query parameters.
 Valid entries are “Data” or “Count”.
 “Data” is the default and used if no “ResultType” is provided.
 For “Data”, the format of the results is provided below in the Sales, Catalog, Category Names, Manufacturer Names and Customer sections.
 For “Count”, the result is an integer representing the number of data rows in the results.
 It is used by our service to gauge whether it will be necessary to segment the calls for data so that each set of results is not too large.

+DateRange

 DateRange specifies the beginning and end dates for results.
 If “DateRange” is not provided, all dates must be included in the results.
 Date ranges are used to create updates of catalog, sales, and customers.
 The range is typically one month, but can be any number of days.
 The dates will be entered as two dates separated by a comma (i.e. DateRange=2013-08-01,2013-08-31).
 If no end date is included, it is assumed to be the current date.
 The range includes actions on the beginning and end dates (i.e. inclusive of the end date).

 Date range has different meanings for each data group: